andnlv/algorithms/mipt-4/README.md

 ## Parallel Algorithms 2017

-Here you can find list of projects I implemented during MIPT parallel algorithms course
+Here you can find projects that I implemented during MIPT parallel algorithms course